Dutch Oven Daddy

 Chuck roast rubbed with flour and salt and pepper.

 Step 1: Season the roast.
-Coat roast with flour and rub the salt and pepper over the entire roast.
+Coat the roast with flour and rub the salt and pepper over the entire roast.
 Make sure you get all the sides as well as the top and bottom.

 Roast in Dutch oven searing with olive oil.
 Step 2